square/workflow-swift/RELEASING.md

 account is a contributor for all pods.
 If you need to be added as a contributor, please [open a ticket requesting access](https://github.com/square/workflow-swift/issues/new).

-For Square's, membership is manged through the `Workflow Swift Owners` registry group.
+For Squares, membership is managed through the `Workflow Swift Owners` registry group.
 Please request access to that group through Registry.
 Once you have access, you can register a session with `pod trunk` using the group e-mail alias `workflow-swift-owners@squareup.com`.

 `pod trunk register workflow-swift-owners@squareup.com 'Workflow Swift Owners' --description='Your computer description'`